odinuv/web/walkthrough-slim/beginning/index.md

     composer require ujpef/latte-view
     ~~~

+    If you use [Akela](/course/mendelu/#running-composer-on-akela-server) as your development server, you have to
+    manually install older version of Latte templating engine using following command, because latest Latte version
+    requires PHP 7.x which is not installed on Akela:

+    ~~~ bash
+    composer require latte/latte:2.4
+    ~~~

     Than open `src/dependencies.php` and add following lines and delete original *renderer* dependency (if present):

     ~~~ php?start_inline=1